 - Sake – can substitute with Chinese rice wine or dry sherry

-- Mix equal amounts of each ingredient in a saucepan and bring to a boil.
+- Combine ingredients in a saucepan and bring them to a boil.

-- Lower the heat and simmer until the sauce thickens.
-It should take a few minutes.
+- Lower the heat and simmer for 1-2 minutes.

-- Cool to room temperature, then use immediately or refrigerate in a mason jar.
+- Remove from heat, cool to room temperature, then use the teriyaki marinade immediately, or refrigerate in a mason jar.

 - If you want to make the sauce spicier, add some fresh grated ginger or ginger paste when making the sauce.
 Use up to 1 tablespoon, depending on your preferences.